-What you must pay when you get these services Services that are covered for you Medicare HMO Blue PlusRx Medicare HMO Blue ValueRx Medicare HMO Blue SaverRx Outpatient diagnostic tests and therapeutic services and supplies (continued) Before you receive home or in-lab testing for Obstructive Sleep Apnea (OSA) your network provider must first obtain prior authorization.
+Services that are covered for What you must pay when you get these services you Medicare HMO Blue PlusRx Medicare HMO Blue ValueRx Medicare HMO Blue SaverRx Outpatient diagnostic tests and therapeutic services and supplies (continued) (When these services are performed on the same day as an emergency room visit or outpatient day surgery, these copayments do not apply.)
 Before you receive home or in-lab testing for Obstructive Sleep Apnea (OSA) your network provider must first obtain prior authorization.
+(When these services are performed on the same day as an emergency room visit or outpatient day surgery, these copayments do not apply.)
 Before you receive home or in-lab testing for Obstructive Sleep Apnea (OSA) your network provider must first obtain prior authorization.
+(When these services are performed on the same day as an emergency room visit or outpatient day surgery, these copayments do not apply.)
+Before you receive home or in-lab testing for Obstructive Sleep Apnea (OSA) your network provider must first obtain prior authorization.
 Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
-For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
+For outpatient hospital observation services to be covered, they had must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
-Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-If you are not sure if you are an outpatient, you should ask the hospital staff.
-There is no coinsurance or copayment per visit for Medicare- covered outpatient hospital observation.
-You pay a \$300 copayment per visit for Medicare- covered outpatient hospital observation.
+There is no coinsurance or copayment per visit for Medicare-covered outpatient hospital observation.
+You pay a \$250 copayment per visit for Medicare-covered outpatient hospital observation.
 This copayment may be waived if you are held for observation following an emergency room visit, in certain situations.
-You pay a \$325 copayment per visit for Medicare- covered outpatient hospital observation.
+You pay a \$325 copayment per visit for Medicare-covered outpatient hospital observation.
 This copayment may be waived if you are held for observation following an emergency room visit, in certain situations.